MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

 </div>

-In summary, if the PC is running a 32-bit OS or the OS is Windows 7, it must be converted to a generation 1 VM.
+If the PC is running a 32-bit OS or the OS is Windows 7, it must be converted to a generation 1 VM.
 Otherwise, it can be converted to a generation 2 VM.

-To determine the OS and architecture of a PC, type **systeminfo** at a command prompt and review the output next to **OS Name** and **System Type**.
+- To determine the OS and architecture of a PC, type **systeminfo** at a command prompt and review the output next to **OS Name** and **System Type**.

-To determine the partition style, open a Windows PowerShell prompt on the PC and type the following command:
+- To determine the partition style, open a Windows PowerShell prompt on the PC and type the following command:

 <pre style="overflow-y: visible">
 Get-WmiObject -Class Win32_DiskPartition | Select-Object -Property SystemName,Caption,Type